Syngman Rhee: Return to Korea and rise to power

 On 20 July 1948, Rhee was elected president of the Republic of Korea in the 1948 South Korean presidential election with 92.3% of the vote; the second candidate, Kim Ku, received 6.7% of the vote.
 On 15 August the Republic of Korea was formally established in the south, and Rhee was inaugurated as its first president.
 The next month, on 9 September, the north also proclaimed statehood as the Democratic People's Republic of Korea.
-Rhee's relations with the chinilpa Korean elites who had collaborated with the Japanese were, in the words of the South Korean historian Kyung Moon Hwang, often "contentious", but in the end an understanding was reached in which, in exchange for their support, Rhee would not purge the elites.
+Rhee's relations with the chinilpa Korean elites who had collaborated with the Japanese were, in the words of the South Korean historian Kyung Moon Hwang, often "contentious."
+But in the end, an understanding was reached in which Rhee would not purge the elites in exchange for their support.
 In particular, the Koreans who had served in the colonial-era National Police, whom the Americans had retained after August 1945, were promised by Rhee that their jobs would not be threatened by him.
 Upon independence in 1948, 53% of South Korean police officers were men who had served in the National Police during the Japanese occupation.

 Political repression

 Prisoners lie on the ground before execution by South Korean troops near Daejon, South Korea, July 1950.
 Photo by US Army Maj.
 Abbott.

 South Korean soldiers walk among bodies of South Korean political prisoners shot near Daejon, South Korea, July 1950.
 Photo by US Army Major Abbott.

 Soon after taking office, Rhee enacted laws that severely curtailed political dissent.
 There was much controversy between Rhee and his leftist opponents.
 Allegedly, many of the leftist opponents were arrested and in some cases killed.
 The most controversial issue has been Kim Ku's assassination.
 On 26 June 1949, Kim Ku was assassinated by Ahn Doo-hee, who confessed that he had been acting on the orders of Kim Chang-ryong.
 Ahn Doo-hee was described by the British historian Max Hastings as one of Rhee's "creatures".
 It soon became apparent that Rhee's style of government was rigidly authoritarian.
 He allowed the internal security force (headed by his right-hand man, Kim Chang-ryong) to detain and torture suspected communists and North Korean agents.
-His government also oversaw several massacres, including the suppression of the Jeju uprising on Jeju Island, of which South Korea's Truth Commission reported 14,373 victims, 86% at the hands of the security forces and 13.9% at the hands of communist rebels, and the Mungyeong Massacre.
+His government also oversaw several massacres, including the suppression of the Jeju uprising on Jeju Island, of which South Korea's Truth Commission reported 14,373 victims, 86% at the hands of the security forces and 13.9% at the hands of communist rebels, and the Mungyeong massacre.

 By early 1950, Rhee had about 30,000 alleged communists in his jails, and had about 300,000 suspected sympathizers enrolled in an official "re-education" movement called the Bodo League.
 When the North Korean army attacked in June, retreating South Korean forces executed the prisoners, along with several tens of thousands of Bodo League members.